AxlLind/pymk/README.md

 # pymk - a make-inspired python library and build system
-> What if "make" was just a Python library and your build system was just a Python file?
+> What if your build system was just a Python script?

 While `make` certainly is powerful, it's syntax and odd quirks makes it a pain to scale to larger projects and confusing for new developers.